edgecomllc/eupf/docs/deployments/srsran-gnb/README.md

 # Open5GS + eUPF with Calico BGP + srsUE

 ![](./schema.png)
-This deployment helps to create an end-to-end fully open-source 5G network with srsUE, the srsRAN Project gNodeB with Open5GS 5G core network.
+This deployment helps to create an end-to-end fully open-source 5G network, consisting from srsUE, the srsRAN Project gNodeB with Open5GS 5G core network.

 ## Requirements